The Short Story

 My mom cried the day I told her I wanted to be a cop.
 She’d always hoped I’d become a librarian.
 Something safe.
 It wasn’t an unreasonable supposition based on the number of books I devoured as a kid.
 I used to read by flashlight under the covers well into the night.
 Most kids got grounded, I had my books taken away.
 It was hell.

 In Colorado, I returned to being a slick-sleeve, but then promoted through the ranks to captain.
 I ran DPD’s evidence room, records bureau, hiring and recruitment, internal affairs, community programs, and the investigative unit.
-And as the department’s spokeswoman, my name regularly appeared in print.
+As the department’s spokeswoman, my name regularly appeared in print.

 The highlight of my career was being accepted at the FBI National Academy—an eleven-week executive leadership program in Quantico, VA.
 If you’ve seen Silence of the Lambs, you’ve seen Quantico.
 I did my best Jodie Foster impression on the six-mile obstacle course.
 She had youth on her side; I had determination.

 I retired from law enforcement after nearly twenty-two years of service.
-Now, I spend my time writing.
 I still get to see my name in print, but now it’s on book covers and in magazines.

 Adrift, my first Mer Cavallo Mystery, was published by Alibi-Random House and was an Agatha Award finalist for Best First Novel.
 Beached, the second Mer Cavallo Mystery, earned the Royal Palm Literary Award for Book of the Year and Best Mystery.